-Counselling and psychotherapy are interchangeable words which refer to the different talking therapies.
+Counselling and psychotherapy are interchangeable words which refer to the different talking therapies, although psychotherapy is often considered to involve a more in-depth, long-term exploration of one's past.
+However, counselling can be equally in-depth and insightful, depending on where you wish to go.
 People enter therapy for various reasons.
 You do not have to be in crisis to seek a therapist.
 Sometimes it may be because a person is experiencing difficulties in life, going through a bad patch resulting in feelings of anxiety, low mood, anger or frustration.
 Or it could be something indefinable, a sense of issues unresolved or someone may wish to better understand themselves, perhaps by exploring something from their past.
 One of the goals is to develop self-awareness, how we relate to others, for it is this awareness that can lead to greater freedom and autonomy and alleviate stress and anxiety.

 Age and retirement issues